plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 First steps of add-ons
 ----------------------

-    1. Prepare add-on to be ported, i.e. add it to a buildout running Plone 5.2 on Python 3
+#.
+Prepare add-on to be ported, i.e. add it to a buildout running Plone 5.2 on Python 3
-    2. Install modernize and run it on the code
+#.
+Install modernize and run it on the code
-    3. Use precompile to find syntax-errors
+#.
+Use precompile to find syntax errors
-    4. Start the instance and find more errors like import-errors
+#.
+Start the instance and find more errors like import errors
-    5. Run and fix all tests
+#.
+Run and fix all tests
-    7. Update package information
+#.
+Update package information

 1. Preparation
 --------------

+In the GitHub repo of the add-on:
-Open a ticket 'Add support for Python 3' in the GitHub repo of the add-on and create a new branch named **python3** as well.
+* Open a ticket with the title "Add support for Python 3" .
+* Create a new branch named ``python3``.

-Until Plone 5.2 is released you can use the coredev buildout to have setup that contains everything needed for the Python 3 porting of an add-on.
+Until Plone 5.2 is released, you can use the coredev buildout setup.
-Here are the steps that are needed to do that:
+It contains everything for porting an add-on to Python 3.
+Follow these steps:

 .. code-block:: shell